Hale Common in the New Forest National Park

 We are currently at an investigative stage and are waiting to receive National Grid’s detailed design proposal and environmental impact assessment, so that we can make our own fully-informed decision.
 We will do this by working with our own specialists to understand the impact on ecology, landscape, archaeology, geology, hydrology, electric and magnetic fields, as well as other important factors.
 We intend to make an official response in summer 2019.

 Frequently asked questions

 When will the National Trust make its final decision on whether or not to allow underground cabling?

-Towards the end of 2018 – when National Grid has submitted its detailed design.
+In summer 2019 – when National Grid has submitted its detailed design.
 Final confirmation will be subject to any conditions attached to the planning consent.

 Why are you considering landscape and not just ecology?

 The National Trust’s core purpose is to protect places of natural beauty and historic interest.
 This reflects both landscape and ecology, so in the case of National Grid’s VIP project we need to consider both before we can make a decision.

 I've heard the National Trust will be given a cash payment if it allows the cables to be buried.

 The National Trust’s main concern is for landscape and conservation, and it is on this basis that our decision will be made.

 If the project is granted consent to go ahead, we will be legally obliged to ensure that we are recompensed, under the Charity Commission’s regulations.